 + Rear Air Shocks ($799/pair)

 + Dryer Assembly ($40.00)

 = TOTAL: Over $3,400 (and that still doesn't include replacing electronic components that are known to fail such as the height sensors).

 The various components that make up the air suspension system on the 2006-2011 Buick Lucerne must always function in sync.
 When one part breaks, the system stops working properly.
 Strutmasters' air to non-air suspension conversion kit eliminates this reliance forever.
 Made in America, the kit comes complete with two coilover strut assemblies, two coil springs, and two shocks for the rear of the Lucerne.
 Customers get the kit installed in as little as one hour per wheel, thanks to detailed instructions and online installation videos.
 The kit is a direct replacement solution, so no modifications are needed before installation.
-Customers get peace of mind with Strutmasters' Lifetime Limited Warranty, which covers each part of the kit.
+Customers get peace of mind with Strutmasters' 1-year warranty, which covers each part of the kit.
 Strutmasters' ASE certified experts are available to answer any questions or concerns.
 Lastly, the price of the kit is considerably less than the costs of dealership direct replacement and individual air part replacement.